Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3A

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating a 10 GHz microwave link that normally works over 20 miles.
 During a heavy rainstorm, the link becomes unreliable and range drops to only a few miles.
 The rain is absorbing your microwave signal energy.
 When the rain stops, your range returns to normal.
 This is why microwave links can be weather-dependent.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Precipitation, Microwave frequencies, Signal absorption, Range reduction
+Precipitation Microwave frequencies Signal absorption Range reduction

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3A topic.